robotateme/roles/README.md

 [![StyleCI](https://styleci.io/repos/74971525/shield?branch=master)](https://styleci.io/repos/74971525)
 [![Coverage Status](https://coveralls.io/repos/github/ultraware/roles/badge.svg?branch=master)](https://coveralls.io/github/ultraware/roles?branch=5.1)

 #Abandoned
-The Roles and permissions for laraval 5 package is abandoned and will no longer be maintained by Ultraware.
+The Roles and permissions for laraval 5 package is abandoned and will no longer be maintained by Robotateme.
 Feel free to fork the project and submit it to packagist.
 We can share the url to your package on this page if you send us a message.

 # Roles And Permissions For Laravel 5